Mary Morison

 The lovely Mary Morison.

-'Mary Morison' was the finest of Robert Burns early songs, written prior to The Kilmarnock Volume, but not included and only sent to George Thomson on 20 March 1793.
+"Mary Morison" was one of Robert Burns' finest early songs, written before The Kilmarnock Volume but not included in it.
+It was later sent to George Thomson on 20 March 1793.

-Poet Laureate, Carol Ann Duffy, has said that Mary Morison is her favourite Burns poem.
-Burns for her has always been one of the greatest love poets, with his "simple, memorable, lyrical, true and deeply human" poems.
+Poet Laureate Carol Ann Duffy has described Mary Morison as her favourite Burns poem.
+She regards Burns as one of the greatest love poets, praising his work as "simple, memorable, lyrical, true and deeply human."

 Mary Morison Song - Information Video